 Chuck is also our Nicotine and Illicit Substance Cessation Counselor, and Morning Shuttle-Bus Supervisor

 Mr. Greene enjoys throwing the javelin in open and senior-level competition; Chuck recently won the 2016 United States championship (for the 55-59 age group); he was ranked #1 world-wide, in the same age-group, for the 2014 season.

 Chuck also develops and edits articles for Wikipedia; you can have a look at Mr. Greene's articles by following the link found on our RTI-Study Hall page (to your left).

-Chuck earned his teaching credentials (1998) and a Master's Degree (2002) from Antioch University's McGregor School of Education; his Master's publication (Inherit the Count) focuses on mid-20th century Detroit.
+Chuck Greene earned a bachelor's degree (1981) at Western Michigan University; his teaching credentials (1998) and master's degree (2002) came through Antioch University's McGregor School of Education.
+Chuck's 2002 capstone publication (Inherit the Count) focuses on mid-20th century Detroit.

 Mr. Greene had previously worked as a district sales manager with the Brown and Williamson Tobacco Corporation (1987-95).
 Prior to 1987, Chuck was employed as a studio director and booth announcer for WKZO-Television in Kalamazoo, Michigan.